padrinobook/padrinobook/02-job-vacancy-application.md

 **Red-Green Cycle**

-In behavior driven development (BDD) it is important to write a failing test first and then the code that satisfies the test.
+In behavior-driven development (BDD) it is important to write a failing test first and then the code that satisfies the test.
 The red-green cycle represents the colors that you will see when executing these test: Red first, and then beautiful green.
 But once your code passes the tests, take yet a little more time to refactor your code.
 This little mind shift helps you a lot to think more about the problem and how to solve it.
 The test suite is a nice byproduct too.